Archive of Old News6/4/20: And last but not least, the new cover is available on the print edition.

-Available in print and eBook from Lulu.
+Available in print and eBook from Lulu (well, not anymore).
 No word yet when it will appear on Amazon.

 I understand the desire to "try before you buy."
 Therefore, I'm offering the first three chapters for free (PDF).
 I'd rather lose sales than have disgruntled buyers.

 I've got my galley copy and I'm very happy with how it all came out.
 The text is clean, neat and level.
 The font size is perfectly legible.
 The binding is solid.
 And I love the cover.
 All in all, it looks professional.

 I think the best part is that I can finally move on.
 And once the holidays are done I can devote good chunks of time to writing the next book.

 11/24/09: Just learned that Arkham Tales has released their fifth issue... and that they're closing up shop.
 Not only does it suck that another great zine is closing down (147 since '08 according to one commenter), "Emily's Star" is now without a home.

 11/18/09: I'm still shopping some stories around.
 The market is brutal.
 Shock Totem recently announced that they accepted two stories out of 400 submissions.
 Not very good odds.

 One story, "Collection Notice," has garnered a nibble.
 If it turns into a full-fledged bite, I'll let you know.